-Bosnia-Herzegovina is a country with a significant stray dog problem.
-There are over 11,000 stray dogs living on the streets of Sarajevo; unwanted litters of puppies are born every day and lead miserable lives on the streets.
-The country has had a progressive no-kill animal welfare law since 2009, but its implementation has been poor.
-Acknowledging this issue, Dogs Trust UK partnered with local bodies to launch a long-term project in Bosnia.
+Bosnia-Herzegovina is a country that has had a significant stray dog problem for many years.
+In 2012 there were over 11,000 stray dogs living on the streets of Sarajevo city.
+Unwanted litters of puppies are still born every day and lead miserable lives on the streets.
+The country has had a progressive no-kill animal welfare law since 2009, but its implementation had been poor.
+With this in mind, in 2012, Dogs Trust launched a long-term programme to support local authorities to implement an animal welfare friendly system of dog population management across the country.

 Click here to visit Dogs Trust Bosnia and Herzegovina website.